THE RIME OF

 Blue, glossing green and black velvet.

-water-snakes and started to admire them.
-He was so engrossed, so enthralled and
+The mariner felt some degree of love to the water-snakes and started to admire them.
+He was so engrossed, so enthralled and so mesmeric.

 A spring of love gush form my heart